microsoft/Guardinel/README.md

 ```

 ## Execution flow
-1. SHIELD is invoked using a driver script (policy_checker.py) to which we will be passing a set of policies/actions to execute.
+1. Guardinel is invoked using a driver script (policy_checker.py) to which we will be passing a set of policies/actions to execute.
 Driver script will build a config object using the cmdline params
-2. ConcurrentExecutor will evaluate all the overrides attached to the policies/actions and retains the value until the shield execution is completed
+2. ConcurrentExecutor will evaluate all the overrides attached to the policies/actions and retains the value until the Guardinel execution is completed
 3. ConcurrentExecutor will execute the Policy/Action in threads.
 Each thread will
      - check if any of the overrides is evaluated to true.
 If Yes, return resuls as OVERRIDEN
      - invoke the execute method of the policy/action, if it is not evaluated to OVERRIDEN